SheldonReay/sheldonreay.github.io/site/content/posts/implementation-either-monad-typescript.md

     ...
 }
 ```
-We immediately know that the function `validate` can either return a `ValidationError` in the case of failure, and `string` in the case of success.
+We immediately know that the function `validate` can either return a `ValidationError` in the case of an error, and `string` in the case of success.

 Overall, it is essentially an alternative approach to the standard try catch method of exception handling you are likely already familiar with.